CandelierLab/Revealer/README.md

 ### Command syntax

-Revealer accept html in the pres file.
+Revealer accept html in the pres file, just like in standard reveal.js presentations.
 However, several shortcuts and commands have been added to fasten up the writing process and focus on the content.

 #### Main commands